 - Constitutional challenges.
 You have strong protections under the U.S. Constitution when arrested for murder or other crimes.
 If your constitutional rights were violated, key evidence may not be used against you or the charges against you may be dismissed.
 Some defenses may include failure to give you your Miranda rights or obtaining evidence through an unreasonable search and seizure.

 Let Our Experienced Criminal Defense Attorneys Help You Build a Strong Defense

-If you have been arrested for murder, your life and freedom are on the line.
+If you have been arrested for murder, your freedom is on the line.
 You must retain an attorney experienced in murder defense immediately to build the strongest defense possible to the charges you face.
 At Greenspun Shapiro PC, our skilled lawyers have decades of experience helping individuals charged with murder and other offenses achieve the best possible outcome.
 We are not afraid to take your case to trial if this is in your best interest.